Publishing Test Results

 Step 1a: Run a local test.

-A tester runs tests on a local computer, using Visual Studio Team System Test to view the running tests.
+A tester runs tests on a local computer, using Visual Studio Team Edition for Testers to view the running tests.

 Step 1b: Run a remote test.

 A tester runs tests remotely, using controller and agents.
-Here too, the running tests can be viewed by using Team System Test.
-For more information, see Running Automated Tests Using Microsoft Visual Studio.
+Here too, the running tests can be viewed by using Visual Studio Team Edition for Testers.
+For more information, see.

 Running tests automatically generates test results data, whether you run tests locally or remotely.